Wilfred Burchett: Hiroshima

 Burchett was in Okinawa when he heard on the radio that "the world’s first A-bomb had been dropped on a place called Hiroshima".
 He was the first Western journalist to visit Hiroshima after the atom bomb was dropped, arriving alone by train from Tokyo on 2 September, the day of the formal surrender of Japan, after a thirty-hour train trip in breach of MacArthur's orders.
 He was unarmed, and carrying rations for seven meals, a black umbrella and a Baby Hermes typewriter.
-During his reporting, he ran into a press junket organized by Tex McCrary for promoting the United States Army Air Force and later referred to the group as "housetrained reporters" participating in a "cover-up".
+During his reporting, he ran into a press junket organised by Tex McCrary for promoting the United States Army Air Force and later referred to the group as "housetrained reporters" participating in a "cover-up".
 His Morse code dispatch was printed on the front page of the Daily Express newspaper in London on 5 September 1945.
 Entitled "The Atomic Plague", and with the subtitle "I Write This as a Warning to the World", it began:

 On this "scoop of the century", which had a worldwide impact, Burchett's byline was incorrectly given as "by Peter Burchett".

 MacArthur had imposed restrictions on journalists' access to bombed cities, and had censored reports of the destruction caused by the bombing of Hiroshima and Nagasaki.
 Civilian casualties were downplayed and the deadly lingering effects of radiation were dismissed.
 The New York Times published a front-page story with the headline 'No radioactivity in Hiroshima ruin'.
 Military censors suppressed a 25,000 word story about the bombing of Nagasaki submitted by George Weller of the Chicago Daily News.

 Burchett's report was the first in the Western media to mention the effects of radiation and nuclear fallout and was, therefore, a major embarrassment for the US military.
 In response, US officials accused Burchett of being under the sway of Japanese propaganda.
 Burchett lost his press accreditation and he was ordered to leave Japan, although this order was later withdrawn.
 In addition, his camera, containing photos of Hiroshima, was confiscated while he was documenting persistent illness at a Tokyo hospital.
 The film was sent to Washington and classified secret before being released in 1968.
 US military encouraged the journalist William L. Laurence of The New York Times to write articles dismissing the reports of radiation sickness as part of Japanese efforts to undermine American morale.
 Laurence, who was also being paid by the US War Department, wrote the articles the US military wanted even though he was aware of the effects of radiation after observing the first atomic bomb test on 16 July 1945, and its effect on local residents and livestock.

 Burchett wrote about his experiences in his book, Shadows of Hiroshima.